 - Use different nuts!
 Pecans, cashews, hazelnuts, macadamias and almonds would all be absolutely delicious here.

 Valentine’s Day Slow Cooker Peanut Clusters

 I dressed some of mine up by scooping them into silicone heart shaped molds, for a fun and easy Valentine’s day chocolate.
 Use other silicone shaped molds for various holidays and change your sprinkles to match.

 Recipe for Sugar Free Peanut Clusters

-Lily’s are also sugar free, so these are great to make for a low-carb, Keto or sugar-free diet.
-Use your favorite sugar free chip combination, I suggest adding 3-4 tablespoons of no-sugar peanut butter in place of peanut butter chips, unless you can find sugar-free!
+Lily’s are also sugar-free, so these are great to make for a low-carb, Keto or sugar-free diet.
+Use your favorite sugar-free chip combination, I suggest adding 3-4 tablespoons of no-sugar peanut butter instead of peanut butter chips, unless you can find sugar-free!

 - Patience!! — keep your crockpot on low!
 Using the high setting could overheat and burn the mixture.

 - Several times when I’ve made this recipe, the chocolate to peanuts ratio was a little off towards the end of scooping.
 Stir in a ¼ cup of additional peanuts at the end.
 It helps to stir the mixture occasionally while scooping.

 - Every slow cooker heats differently.
 This recipe takes 45 minutes for me, but I’ve heard others say it can take as long as 1 ½ hours.
 Stirring frequently will keep your mixture from burning.
 If it starts to look “dry,” it’s time to remove from the heat or switch to your “warm” setting if more melting is needed.
 And whatever you do, keep stirring!

 No, these candies do not need to be kept in the fridge!
 I recommend storing them right on the counter in an airtight container for up to 2 weeks.
 Though you can quickly firm them up in the fridge.